 Students will form their Dissertation Committee during the summer of Year 3.
 The committee examines the student's work and provides guidance during the research process and final writing of the dissertation.
 The committee also makes a determination on the final acceptability of the dissertation.
 In forming their committee, students should consider the scope of their dissertation topic and aim to form a committee composed of members that each contribute a unique area of expertise to the project.
 It is imperative that the student, with the Chair's guidance, ensures that there is sufficient expertise on the committee to support completion of the dissertation.
 The student should not invite members to join the committee without first discussing with and receiving approval from the Chair.
 The committee is composed of a minimum of four members (Chair plus three others) and no more than five (Chair plus four others).
 At least one member must be external to the Counseling Psychology Department at Holy Family University.
 In addition, members must hold doctoral degrees in psychology or a related field that is relevant to the proposed topic.
 Students may have non-doctoral-level members of their committee who have what is considered a terminal degree offered in their field, with approval by the Chair (e.g., MPH).
 Students may also include committee members who have specialized expertise as the Chair deems necessary (e.g., statistician).
 When the full committee is determined, this is documented with the D2 Form: Dissertation Committee Appointment Form (see Appendix I).
 The student should notify the Dissertation Coordinator when they are ready to submit this form and the Dissertation Coordinator will initiate the process of obtaining electronic signatures.
-Once the form is signed by all, a copy will be saved to their student file.
+Once the form is signed by all, the student will upload the PDF of the signed form in the appropriate area in the Dissertation Canvas shell and a copy will be saved to their student file.

-Summer Year 3: Writing and Editing the Dissertation Proposal
+Summer Year 3: Writing the Dissertation Proposal

-Students will have completed a strong draft of their dissertation proposal during spring of Year 3 in PSYD 815.
-However, during summer of Year 3, with as needed input from the Chair of their committee, students will edit their dissertation proposal to prepare for the proposal defense.
+Students will draft their dissertation proposal during summer of Year 3.
+This is done in conjunction with PSYD 815 and PSYD 817, with as needed input from the Chair.
 The dissertation proposal is an overview of a comprehensive investigation of a research problem/theoretical inquiry or a proposed contribution to counseling psychology practice.
 Students must write a formal proposal of the dissertation, which includes a completed scholarly literature review serving as the foundation for the project, a rationale for the study justifying its contribution, and a methods section detailing the planned project.
 The literature review must be relevant, current, and include sufficient empirical research, and the methods section must be complete, thorough, detailed, and specific.
 The proposal must be formatted according to the latest edition of the American Psychological Association Publication Manual.
 The full draft of the dissertation proposal should be completed by the end of the summer of Year 3 and should be sent to the Chair at that time for review and feedback in preparation of distributing to the committee and scheduling the proposal meeting in the fall.